GuidoPaul/Vim/README.md

 and [Vundle]( https://github.com/gmarik/vundle  )

 # Preparation:
-if you don't have vim.
+if you don't have vim, choose one between vim-gnome and vim-gtk.
+For example:

-	sudo apt-get install vim
+	sudo apt-get install vim-gnome

 If you have used the vim.